AlyaGomaa/indigo/_posts/2021-01-09-Operating-System-Concepts-Essentials-Notes.md

 **Load** -> loads from RAM to registers
 **Store** -> from regs to ram

-The CPU immediately executes from RAM storage order according to speed and cost:
+The CPU immediately executes from RAM storage order according to speed and cost

-img

 Volatile storage loses its content when the power is removed  like RAM